 Professor and Chair: Christopher M. Ritzi, Ph.D.

+Distinguished Professor Emeritus: A. Michael Powell, Ph.D. and David Rohr, Ph.D.

-Professor Emeritus: David Rohr, Ph.D.
-Professors: Elizabeth Measures, Ph.D., Martin K. Terry, Ph.D., D.V.M., Kevin Urbanczyk, Ph.D. and James C. Zech, Ph.D.
-Assistant Professors: Anirban Bhattacharjee, Ph.D., Crystal Graham, Ph.D., Sean P. Graham, Ph.D., David J. Leaver, Ph.D., Thomas Shiller, Ph.D., Yanfeng Yue, Ph.D.
-Lecturer: Jessica Kelsch, M.S.
+Professor Emeritus: Martin K. Terry, Ph.D., D.V.M.
+Professors: Elizabeth Measures, Ph.D.,

+Kevin Urbanczyk, Ph.D. and James C. Zech, Ph.D.

+Assistant Professors: Anirban Bhattacharjee, Ph.D., Crystal Graham, Ph.D.,

+Sean P. Graham, Ph.D., David J. Leaver, Ph.D., Thomas Shiller, Ph.D., Yanfeng Yue, Ph.D.

+Instructor: Jessica Kelsch, M.S.

 The Department of Biology, Geology, and Physical Sciences offers course work leading toward the Bachelor of Science degrees in Biology, Chemistry, and Geology, as well as Masters of Science degrees in Biology and Geology.
-The department also offers courses in Astronomy, Geographic Information Systems, and Physics as supporting fields of study.
-Teacher certification is available in the sciences thru the Composite Science Teaching Certification, as well as sub disciplines in Life or Physical Sciences.
+The department also offers courses in Astronomy, Geographic Information Systems, and Physics as supporting fields of study, as well as minors in Biology, Chemistry, Geology, and Physics.
+Teacher certification is available in the sciences through the Composite Science Teaching Certification, as well as sub disciplines in Life or Physical Sciences.
 The department has a limited number of Graduate Teaching and Research Assistantships for students enrolled in the MS Biology and Geology programs.
 For additional information about these assistantships, please contact the department chair.

 The department sponsors a number of honorary societies and clubs, including: Beta Beta Beta, the National Biological Honor Society, and Sigma Gamma Epsilon, the National Honor Society for the Earth Sciences.
-The department also houses active student clubs, such as the Geology Club and Biology Club, in addition to being affiliated with other social and service clubs, such as the Hill Club.
+The department also houses active student clubs, such as the Chemistry Club, Geology Club, and Biology Club, in addition to being affiliated with other social and service clubs.